 Grand Rapids, West Michigan, Traverse City, and Lansing, MI

-If you have a question about a browlift or other face lift procedure, or if you'd like to schedule an appointment for a consultation in the Michigan area, please email us or give us a call at (616) 454-1256 if you're local, or toll free at (800) 968-7474.
+If you have any other questions about breast reconstruction, or if you'd like to schedule an appointment for a consultation in the Cadillac and Traverse City, Michigan area, please give us a call at (616) 454-1256 if you're local to Grand Rapids, MI, or toll free at (800) 968-7474